Linguapress.com home

 JO: Well look at mad cow disease...

 GORDON: Well that was an extreme case, wasn't it?
-An' anyway, how many people have caught it?
+An' anyway, how many people caught it?
 About twenty!
 Probably as many as died from eating bad fruit....

 conned: deceived, tricked - diet: what you eat - fine by me: good, in my opinion - frankly: honestly - junk: rubbish, very poor quality - hassle: trouble - I'm not all that keen on: I don't particularly like - mad cow disease: a fatal illness of cows, BSE - organic: natural, produced without chemicals - pretty: quite - rip off: a deception, very bad value for money - stuff: things - the point: the subject - vegan: someone who eats no animal products at all.